British Car Brands (manufacturer car companies, logos)

 David Brown Logo

-This brand represents limited edition cars.
-The company is located in Silverstone and is owned by businessman David Brown, who called it by his name.
+This brand represents limited-edition cars.
+The company is based in Silverstone and is owned by businessman David Brown, who named it after himself.

 Keating